 My objective has always been to write a history of the City / Avenue rivalry but it soon became apparent that you can’t tell the history of their twentieth century rivalry without an understanding of what happened in the nineteenth century.
 What is astounding is that until now the period has been overlooked and very little, if anything written about it.
 The third and fourth volumes in what became known as the BANTAMSPAST HISTORY REVISITED series were published in 2016.
 ROOM AT THE TOP and LIFE AT THE TOP feature the nineteenth century origins of football and the rivalry of the Manningham and Bradford clubs at Valley Parade and Park Avenue respectively.

 You can find detail of the BANTAMSPAST HISTORY REVISITED series by following the link.
 When complete, the collected volumes will provide a definitive history of Bradford football from its origins to the present day and contradicts many of the false narratives that have been told.
+Link to purchase the books here

 You can reach me at johnpdewhirst-at-geemale-dott-commmmmmm or tweet @jpdewhirst